dmlc/dgl/examples/pytorch/eeg-gcnn/README.md

 This example is a simplified version that presents how to utilize the original EEG-GCNN model proposed in the paper [EEG-GCNN](https://arxiv.org/abs/2011.12107), implemented with DGL library.
 The original code is [here](https://github.com/neerajwagh/eeg-gcnn).

 ## All References
-- Paper can also be found on [PMLR](http://proceedings.mlr.press/v136/wagh20a.html).
 - [ML4H Poster](https://drive.google.com/file/d/14nuAQKiIud3p6-c8r9WLV2tAvCyRwRev/view?usp=sharing) can be helpful for understanding data preprocessing, model, and performance of the project.
 - The recording of presentation by the author Neeraj Wagh can be found on [slideslive](https://slideslive.com/38941020/eeggcnn-augmenting-electroencephalogrambased-neurological-disease-diagnosis-using-a-domainguided-graph-convolutional-neural-network?ref=account-folder-62123-folders).
 - The slides used during the presentation can be found [here](https://drive.google.com/file/d/1dXT4QAUXKauf7CAkhrVyhR2PFUsNh4b8/view?usp=sharing).